Welcome to the Medical Professionals section of the website

-Referrals for inpatients can be made online, and outpatient attendances can be arranged direct from GPs and Orthopaedic Clinics.
+Referrals for inpatients can be made by contacting any of our Consultants or Specialist Nurses, and outpatient attendances can be arranged direct from GPs and Orthopaedic Clinics.

 For Orthopaedic Surgeons and Trainees in the region, we organise a Monolateral External Fixation Course, which provides competencies in the application of a damage control or temporary external fixator.
 This course has received excellent feedback from previous participants from all over the UK, and beyond.

 We also run a registered charity – Orthocycle – to recycle single use devices such as orthotic boots and old surgical equipment, to pass these on to less developed nations where they would be useful.

 Click on the links below to see some case histories of patients that demonstrate what we can offer.
 There is also guidance on making referrals and providing initial management for some problem fractures.